 The effect of the proposed Development on the structure of the woodlands within the FSA has been compared against the baseline species.
-This has concentrated on changes to the felling plan and species plan required to accommodate the proposed Development.
+This has concentrated on changes to the felling and species plans required to accommodate the proposed Development.

 7.2 Felling Plan